yuvrajjain9988-collab/oss-audit-24BEC10145/README.md

 ### OSS NGMC Capstone Project | VITyarthi

 ## 📌 Project Overview
-This project is a structured audit of **Yuvraj Jain**, conducted as part of the Open Source Software (OSS) course.
+This project is a structured audit of **VLC Media Player**, conducted as part of the Open Source Software (OSS) course.
 It explores the intersection of software philosophy, licensing ethics, and practical Linux systems administration.

 [cite_start]The goal is to move beyond "what" the software does and investigate **why** it exists, **who** built it, and **how** it functions within the Linux ecosystem[cite: 13].